romarcg/thymio_course_skeleton/how_to_thymio/README.md

 1. Thymio base
 2. Main computer block compose of:

   a. computer section
   b. connection wires
   c. support blocks (lego pieces)

 3. Battery pack
 4. Wireless antenna

 ### Steps to assemble the MyT

+> Before assembling **verify** that printed number on the base, wifi antenna and main computer are the same.

 1. Pull of the parts from the box.
 > If the support blocks are detached, follow the images in the appendices section to put them back together. **Do not** continue with the assembling process until the support blocks are properly connected.